skip to main content

 Grease Traps

-Regulation: If a building is likely to convey FOG in wastewater, it must have a grease trap or similar, to maintain sanitary conditions.
-The purpose of the grease trap is to prevent FOG from getting into the sewerage system.
-All food premises' sanitary fixtures shall direct their waste through their grease trap.
+If a building is likely to convey food, oil or grease (FOG) in wastewater, it must have a grease trap or similar to maintain sanitary conditions.
+The purpose of a grease trap is to prevent FOG from getting into the sewerage system.
+All food premises' sanitary fixtures must direct their waste through their grease trap.

 No food premises should put FOG down the sewer.
 Solid food wastes can be disposed of via the refuse collection or composted.
 Waste disposal units are not recommended.
-Liquid or solid fats can be recycled through tallow melters.
-But anything that goes into the sewer, i.e. gets washed down the sink, should go through a grease trap first.
+Liquid or solid fats can be recycled through tallow melters but anything that goes into the sewer, should go through a grease trap first.

-There are a number of designs of FOG traps available and in use within the food industry.
-The type selected will depend upon each premises' circumstances in regard to amount of FOG disposed of, number of meals, cost and space available.
+There are many FOG trap designs available and in use within the food industry.
+The type selected will depend on each premises' circumstances in regard to amount of FOG disposed of, number of meals, cost and space available.

-Minimum dimensions for a food premises' grease trap is an allowance of at least 5 Litres per seat, plus an extra 25% to allow for peak flushes:
+The minimum dimensions for a food premises' grease trap must allow for at least five litres per seat, plus an extra 25 percent to allow for peak flushes.

 Number of seats Without dishwasher or waste disposal With dishwasher or waste disposal

 Waste disposal units and dishwashers must be connected before the grease trap so that their discharges are also dealt with.
-Note the extra capacity needed for these.
+Remember to note the extra capacity required for these.

-A conventional grease trap basically allows the wastewater to settle so that FOG can rise to the top of the solution and set, leaving the remaining water to flow on down the sewer.
-When the FOG layer is allowed to get too deep it can block the water outlet and cause dysfunction.
-If clearing the FOG layer is left too long it will also turn rancid and cause increased foul odours and attraction to pests.
+A conventional grease trap allows the wastewater to settle so that FOG can rise to the top of the solution and set, leaving the remaining water to flow on down the sewer.
+When the FOG layer is allowed to get too deep, it can block the water outlet and cause dysfunction.
+If clearing the FOG layer is left too long, it will also turn rancid, increase foul odours and attract pests.

 Inspection points are available for checking if the FOG layer is thick enough to warrant clearing.
-When this is so, the whole lid can be removed to lift off the FOG layer and dispose of it at the tip. (trade waste cannot be collected via refuse collection) Alternatively, a registered 'sump sucker' can take it away for you.
+In this instance, the whole lid can be removed to lift off the FOG layer and dispose of it at the tip (trade waste cannot be collected via refuse collection).
+Alternatively, a registered 'sump sucker' can take it away for you.

 Alternatives to conventional grease traps

-An enzyme grease converter: A completely sealed unit that is capable of being installed inside.
-It is advisable not to connect waste disposal units and dishwashers into these as they will clog quickly due to their smaller size, and chemicals will kill off the enzymes.
+Enzyme grease converters are completely sealed smaller units that can be installed inside but should not be connected to waste disposal units or dishwashers as they will clog quickly due to their smaller size, and chemicals will kill off the enzymes.
 They require regular dosing with enzyme powder to allow microbiological activity to work at low flow times.

-Automatic interceptors: A sealed unit capable of being installed inside.
-These are a mechanical device that periodically warms the trapped solution and skims off the FOG layer into a separate container for disposal at the tip.
-These units are smaller and may fit under bench units.
+Automatic interceptors are sealed smaller units that can be installed inside, such as under bench units.
+These mechanical devices periodically warm the trapped solution and skim off the FOG layer into a separate container for disposal at the tip.

 Loading...